 So muses hitman Charlie (Lee Marvin) after his high-priced victim Johnny North (John Cassavetes) gives in without a fight.
 Obsessed with the answer, Charlie and his hot-headed associate Lee (Clu Gulager) track down Johnny’s associates, and uncover a complex web of crime and deceit involving his femme fatale girlfriend Sheila (Angie Dickinson) and ruthless mob boss Jack Browning (Ronald Reagan).

 A great cast The Killers is one cool 60’s movie, Lee Marvin oozes charisma and he certainly commands the screen, Clu Gulager is amusing as his hitman sidekick and Angie Dickinson is sexy and deadly as the femme fatale of the piece.
 It is also amusing to see Ex American president Ronald Reagan as a mob boss in his last screen role.

 Arrow Acadamy have given you two choices of how to watch the film, either its full frame television ratio or in a widescreen theatrical version.
 Both look good.
-Colours are vibrant, blacks are strong although it does look a little rough in a couple of places, this iis probably due to the original elements rather than anything Arrow have done.
-Sound is strong and robust original mono, nothing wrong here everything clear as a bell as it should be.
+Colours are vibrant, blacks are strong although it does look a little rough in a couple of places, this is probably due to the original elements rather than anything Arrow have done.
+The sound is strong and robust original mono, nothing wrong here everything clear as a bell as it should be.

 FILM: 7 PICTURE: 8 SOUND: 7 EXTRAS: 7